Nordic Living : Love at the first sight

 The trip inspired me in many ways.
 I really admire the positive outlook on life that I witnessed.
 I will never forget when a local told me “The harsh weather is something we can’t change, but we can always change the things we are in control of; such as the interior.”
 Instead of complaining about the weather, they made the most of it.

 I also really admire the people there for being environmentally conscious.
 For example, they care a lot of about the social elements behind a brand, and even take public transportation or bike everywhere (even on a cold winter day).
 It is quite impressive.

-We are a studio that really focus on health and wellness.
-I will make it my mission to always share my learning with you.
+We are a studio that really focuses on health and wellness.
+I will make it my mission to always share my experiences with you.
 I see sundays as a growing child; she tried, she listened, she learned, she reflected, and she became better.
-I welcome all the feedbacks from you, good or bad, to make sundays studio a better place.
+I welcome feedback from you, good or bad, to make sundays studio a better place.